byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Root Module**:
 The module in which all other modules are nested under, that is not nested under any other modules itself, and that is addressed whenever a context expression is not provided in a statement.

+### **REST Mode**:
+A special way of sending input to a TridyDB server where Tridy's operation clauses are mapped to the different HTTP methods used in RESTful architectures, and Tridy's other clauses that have a particular use, namely meta-operation and definition clauses, are mapped as query parameters.

+### **Server Mode**:
+A mode of running the TridyDB application exclusive from inline or console mode, whereby the application launches as an HTTP server daemon to retrieve and interpret Tridy code given through the HTTP protocol in one of several possible ways (as other sub-modes).

 ### **Statement**:
 A string of Tridy code that is "complete" (according to the Tridy interpreter), part of which means being ended with a semicolon, and that can be interpreted individually separate from other statements.

+### **Syntax Tree Mode**:
+A special way of sending input to a TridyDB server that involves sending a JSON syntax tree pre-generated by the client to the server through the `PUT` method, acting as a compromise between REST mode and verbatim mode.

 ### **Tag**:
 An unique or non-unique alphanumeric identifier that is used to identify a module, and form a part of its tagset/context.